Old cures,other wise known as Folk Medicine,

 The old folks knew a great deal about healing

-herbs but didn't speak of what they knew,
+herbs but seldom spoke of what they knew,

 unless with a family member or close friend.
 For